-Events involving alcohol may be scheduled in the conference rooms of the University Center and at the Superior Dome.
+Events involving alcohol may be scheduled in the conference rooms of the Northern Center and at the Superior Dome.
 Other locations will require a special one-day license initiated with the Director of Conference & Catering and approved by the President and the Director of Public Safety.

 The location or placement of the bar shall be determined by the Conference & Catering Department, with the approval of the Director of Auxiliary Services or the Superior Dome Manager or his or her designee, depending upon the nature of the event and the sponsoring organization or group.
 If it is anticipated that minors will be attending the event then the University Alcohol Beverage Committee will decide upon the placement of the bar as described below in the section entitled “Control”.

 Both university and non-university organizations will be assessed the appropriate room rental charges for events where alcohol is served.
 Sponsoring groups will also be responsible for the approved minimum bar charge.
 As per policy, student organizations will be exempt from room rental charges unless the sponsoring organization assesses a cover charge.
-Rental charges for the Don H. Bottum University Center may be waived for sponsoring organizations if the event includes food service at a level that is deemed to be significant.
+Rental charges for the Northern Center may be waived for sponsoring organizations if the event includes food service at a level that is deemed to be significant.
 The Director of Auxiliary Services, or his or her designee, will make this determination.